The Elementary Theory of the Frobenius Automorphisms

-\begin{cor} \lbl{rad-prime} Let $k$ be a difference field, $R$ a finitely generated difference $k$-algebra.
+\begin{cor} \lbl{rad-prime-0} Let $k$ be a difference field, $R$ a finitely generated difference $k$-algebra of finite total dimension.
 If $p$ is a well-mixed ideal and is radical, then there exists a finite number of algebraically prime difference ideals whose intersection is $p$. \end{cor}